hdgarrood/hdgarrood.github.io/_posts/2014-07-08-on-unethical-facebook-experiments.md

 It's worth noting that there are two subtly different definitions of the wordabide by the code of conduct."

-I agree that we should not consider it likely for Facebook to behave ethically.
 However I think we *should* hold Facebook up to a high moral standard.
 If we simply shrug, say "that's just how it is," and allow them to continue, then we deserve everything we get.